• BAS and Bookkeeping Assistance

 GST and depreciation limit (car limit)

-• There is also a limit on the cost you can use to work out your claim for depreciation of a CAR.
-This limit is $69,674 for 2025 year.
+• There is also a limit on the cost you can use to work out your claim for depreciation.
+The limit is $69,674 for 2026 year.

-• The carrying capacity is calculated by subtracting the unladen vehicle weight (basic kerb weight) from the maximum loaded vehicle weight (gross vehicle weight).
+• The carrying capacity is the maximum loaded vehicle weight (gross vehicle weight) less the unladen vehicle weight (basic kerb weight).

 ATO fact sheet